syncfusion-content/xamarin-docs/Xamarin/SfListView/Overview.md

 * Supports dynamic selection of UI for each item using the `DataTemplateSelector`.

+* Autofit items based on the content of 'ItemTemplate'

 * Supports linear layout and grid layout.

 * Orientation support.